Are You Here: Plot

 The psychiatrist concludes that, though bipolar, Ben is not a danger to himself or to others, so the court rules that Ben can keep his inheritance.
 Celebrating the ruling, Ben and Steve get drunk and Steve attempts to reveal to Angela that he has developed genuine feelings for her in the days since they met.

 Ben has a depressive episode and starts believing life has no meaning.
 When Angela tries to console him, they end up having sex.
 The next morning, after taking his new medication, Ben shaves his beard, meets with Terry, and gives her full control of the store.
 Terry makes plans to tear it down and replace it with a more modern version.

 Steve soon tires of the emptiness of his job and, drawn to the substance and positive influence of Angela, drives to the farm to see her.
 He is livid when Terry tells him Ben slept with Angela.
 Although Ben signs over ownership of the farm to him, Steve storms off and returns to the city to drink and smoke pot, despite having been sober for days to impress Angela.

 Making good on an earlier promise, Ben moves to the town center to live a normal life.
 Steve, who has built much of his identity around helping Ben with his problems, has an identity crisis and realizes the error of his ways.
 He quits his job as a weatherman, returns to the farm, and reconciles with Ben.

-The film ends with Steve inviting Angela to stay on the farm and help him run it.
+Steve eventually invites Angela to stay on the farm and help him run it.
 She forgives him, and they begin their romance.
-Ben is shown in the early stages of getting to know a neighbor—a single, friendly mother with a young son.
+Meanwhile, Ben is in the early stages of getting to know a neighbor—a single, friendly mother with a young son.